 Health and safety training is critical in order that all members of staff understand how to manage the potential hazards associated with their roles.
 It is provided for all new members of staff as part of the induction process.
 In particular new staff receive training in safeguarding, risk assessment and fire safety.
 First aid, minibus, swimming safety, working at heights, and manual handling training is arranged as necessary.
 Job specific training is provided to all of the teaching and support staff as required.
 Staff who work in isolation have their attention drawn to the lone working policy.
 Menuhin Hall stewards and volunteers are given specific training in their roles.
+Catering and cleaning are subcontracted and the sub-contractors take responsibility for training their staff.
+The School keeps records of all training and arranges required refresher training at regular intervals.

-5.2 Risk Management Policy
+5.2 Risk Management Policy - see individual policy